faithvoid/OpenArenaNX/README.md

 ![20211009_100312](https://user-images.githubusercontent.com/56975081/136676741-83c50a67-0df4-4e8f-b294-ba6eb94c709f.jpg)

 ### **"Why?
 Doesn't ioquake3-nx already exist?"**
 It does, and this project uses some of it's code!
 But the releases requires a copy of baseq3 (which is non-free) to launch, so this fork tweaks a few variables to launch OpenArena (a free clone) as a standalone game.
-Also, this project aims to fix a few issues that build has, and eventually implement local splitscreen co-op.
+Also, this project aims to fix a few issues that build has, and eventually implement local splitscreen co-op via the Spearmint engine.

 ## **Installation**
 - Latest full build including game files can be downloaded and copied from <a href="https://accela.design/downloads/switch-homebrew/OpenArenaNX.zip">here!<br/></a>